 "Who were chasing you?"
 "My mum, my dad...
 They're trying to kill me.
 There's others too."
 "How many?"
 "Loads."

 - "There's something in The Mist and it took John Lee."
 The panicked man is too busy making a Title Drop to mind his profusely bleeding nose.

 - In Zombieland: the initial girl from Apartment 406 that comes to Columbus's apartment after being attacked by a "homeless person".
 Somewhat different by the fact that technically hell really didn't come with her.
 But instead ''She'' will be the Hell in a few minutes.

 - The western film, Pale Rider uses the page quote as part of its narration.
 A subplot of the movie is whether or not the pale rider is actually a live person or a walking dead man who has come to exact his vengeance.

-- In 30 Days of Night, a creepy human arrives in Barrow to pave the way for the vampires (stealing and destroying satellite phones, killing sled dogs and trashing the only helicopter), letting Sheriff Oleson know that his day is about to get much worse, but not specifying precisely how.
+- In Thirty Days Of Night, a creepy human arrives in Barrow to pave the way for the vampires (stealing and destroying satellite phones, killing sled dogs and trashing the only helicopter), letting Sheriff Oleson know that his day is about to get much worse, but not specifying precisely how.